Magic Leap sponsored Game Jam at UT Austin

 Dungeon Break v0.3.1

 At the start of 2025, I made the ever-so difficult decision to scrap my 0.2 iteration of Dungeon Break, my indie game.
-The game mechanics were too complex to stand up a content pipeline as a solo dev, so I had to go back to the drawing board.
-Instead of simulating combat in 3D, I’m converting to 2.5D (rendered 3D, simulated 2D), and I’m abandoning physically based (souls-lite) combat.
+The game mechanics were too complex to scale content pipelines as a solo dev, so I redesigned it.
+Instead 3D action-combat, I converted to 2.5D RTS-lite mechanics.

 2024 - Dev Log